-- The lookup field on the entity will contain the GUID of the record in the related entity.
+- The lookup column on the table will contain the GUID of the row in the related table.

-- The related entity will have a field in the format "[EntityName]ID" that contains the GUID, for example Accountid or MyCustomEntityid
+- The related table will have a column in the format "[tableName]ID" that contains the GUID, for example

-- Using the Power BI desktop Manage Relationships feature, you would create a new relationship between your lookup field, and the id field on the related entity.
+- Using the Power BI desktop Manage Relationships feature, you would create a new relationship between your lookup column, and the ID column on the related table.

 Error message: Return records size cannot exceed 83886080